I Know First Stock Forecast Algorithm

 Stock Forecast Algorithm

-The system is a predictive stock forecast algorithm that is based on Artificial Intelligence (AI), Machine Learning (ML), and incorporating elements of Artificial Neural Networks and Genetic Algorithms.
+The system is a predictive stock forecast algorithm based on Artificial Intelligence and Machine Learning with elements of Artificial Neural Networks and Genetic Algorithms incorporated in it.

-That means: The Algorithm creates relationships between the different financial assets and is able to modify, delete and create new relationships.
-Based on the relationships and the latest market data, the algorithm calculates the forecasts.
-Since the Algorithm learns from its previous forcasts and is continously adapting the relationships, it is able to adapt quickly to changing market situations.
+This means the algorithm is able to create, modify, and delete relationships between different financial assets.
+Based on the relationships and the latest market data, the algorithm calculates its forecasts.
+Since the algorithm learns from its previous forecasts and is continuously adapting the relationships, it adapts quickly to changing market situations.

-I Know First Market Prediction System models and predicts the flow of money between the markets.
-It separates the predictable part from stochastic (random) noise.
+The I Know First Market Prediction System models and predicts the flow of money between the markets.
+It separates the predictable information from any “random noise”.
 It then creates a model that projects the future trajectory of the given market in the multidimensional space of other markets.

 The model is 100% empirical, meaning it is based on historical data and not on any human derived assumptions.
 The human factor is only involved in building the mathematical framework and initially presenting to the system the “starting set” of inputs and outputs.

-From that point onwards the computer algorithms take over; they constantly propose “theories” and test them automatically on years of daily market data, then validate them on the most recent data, which prevents over-fitting.
-Some inputs are being “rejected”, meaning they don’t improve the model.
-Then another input could be substituted.
+From that point onward, the computer algorithms take over, constantly proposing “theories”, testing them on years of market data, then validating them on the most recent data, which prevents over-fitting.
+If an input does not improve the model, it is “rejected” and another input can be substituted.

-This bootstrapping system is self learning, and thus live.
-The resulting formula is constantly evolving, as new daily data is added and as a better machine-proposed “theory” is found.
+This bootstrapping system is self-learning, and thus live.
+The resulting formula is constantly evolving, as new daily data is added and a better machine-proposed “theory” is found.